bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 #Challenge Map:#

-- :white_check_mark: Challenge is QA'd and ready to ship
+- :white_check_mark: Challenge is fully QA'd and ready to ship
 - :blue_book: Challenge has been proofread and is ready for QA
 - :pencil: Challenge is fully written
-- :pencil2: Challenge needs to be written
+- :pencil2: Challenge is being written

 ---

 ###React Challenges:###

-- **JSX and simple rendering**
+- **Introducing JSX Elements**

   - :blue_book: 1: Create a Simple JSX element
   - :blue_book: 2: Create a Complex JSX Element